Trail Trekking Adelaide

 Day 6: Uluru

-Back at camp, the afternoon's yours.
-Cool off in the pool, check out the Gallery of Central Australia, or join one of the free cultural experiences on offer, from bush food tastings to didgeridoo demos, guided garden walksCamel Farm
+Back at camp, the afternoon is yours to enjoy at your own pace.
+Cool off in the pool, visit the Gallery of Central Australia, join one of the resort’s cultural experiences or simply take some downtime after several big days on the road.

 Accommodation: Swag camping at Ayers Rock Resort Campground